ch-mcl/PS2_RidgeRacerV_ArchiveTool/README.md

 2. Drag and Drop "R5_ALL" folder
 3. You can get R5.ALL and patched execution file of Ridge Racer V

+## File Extension
+You can see "RR5.RAW" and "RR5.LZ" extension files.
+Those extensions are defined by me.
+And "RR5.LZ" needs decompress by LZSS(Customized for Ridge Racer V).

 ## Ridge Racer Arcade Battle
 This tool also able to extract files from "Ridge Racer Arcade Battle RRV3 Ver A".
 (Building is potentially.
 Because I never tested.)